damien-rembert/JS-HTML-CSS/Code Nation.md

 API/fetch

 truthiness
-The values false, null, 0, "", undefined, and NaN are falsey
+All values are truthy unless they are defined as falsy (i.e., except for false, 0, -0, 0n, "", null, undefined, and NaN).

 styled components